MrAbuz/Connect-to-wallets-part1--html-ethers/README.md

 A quick summary:

 - The "1.
 HTML / Ethers" one is the raw version and in "2.
 NextJS / React and "raw" ethers" we add the nextjs and react features.
 - In "3.
-NextJS & "web3-react" we add functionality that allows us to make our aplication remember the state of whether or not we are connected to a wallet, across the different pages.
+NextJS & "web3-react" is used by protocols like uniswap/aave.
+Here we add functionality that allows us to make our aplication remember the state of whether or not we are connected to a wallet, across the different pages.
 Plus it adds some functionality to make it easier to connect, connect to the provider and know if we're connected to the provider or not.
 - "4.
 NextJS & "react-moralis" has pretty much the same functionalities as "web3-react" but can be even simpler, given that its easier to set up the connect() and to perform calls to functions.
 - "5.
 NextJS & "web3Modal" adds an easy integration with multiple wallets by having that frontend ui to choose the wallets automatically.
 The rest of the implementation is close to the simple nextjs/react/ethers implementation in 2."